szilvia-csernus/movie-recommendations-from-embeddings/README.md

-# Movies Recommendations with Embeddings
+# Movie Recommendations with Embeddings

 Recommends the k most similar movie(s) after their plot texts' similarities.
 5000 American movies are selected from a wiki dataset (see in [Credits](#credits)).